BSEgit/shuffle-project/README.md

 # The Playlist Gallery Project

-> *“Where rules are not obstacles, but frames—turning playlists into a new art form.”*
+> *“Where rules are not obstacles, but frames: turning playlists into a new art form.”*

 ---